richard-k-perez/ez_scanpy/README.md

-# A useful class of functions for processing single-cell RNA sequencing data using scanpy in python
+# A useful class of functions for processing single-cell RNA sequencing data using scanpy

 import ez_scanpy as ezsc